 Be informed about the size, temperament, health issues, grooming needs, learning ability, compatibility with other animals and children, and longevity of that breed.
 Check with breed specific rescues.
 Doing a bit of research now could prevent a lot of heartache for both you and your dog, should their breed not be compatible with your lifestyle.

 Be realistic to yourself and the animal.
 Avoid adopting around the holidays.
 Try to adopt when you are on vacation, or have a long weekend., so you can give the dog the time and attention they need.
 Allow at least 90 days to adjust to each other.

 Your dog needs time to acclimate to his or her new surroundings.
 All too often, people do not allow enough time for the transition.
 Find a local trainer who applies POSITIVE REINFORCEMENT, PUNISHMENT-FREE training.
 Enroll in a Puppy Kindergarten, or Obedience class as soon as possible, to learn how to be an effective pack leader.
 Be fair, firm and consistent with the rules and expectations.
 Set yourself and your dog up, for a healthy, mutually rewarding relationship.

 Be fair.
 Invest the time and energy to make it work!

-Keep in mind, when deciding on your next dog… mix breeds make wonderful pets and often have fewer breed specific health issues!
+Keep in mind, when deciding on your next rescue dog that mixed breeds make wonderful pets and often have fewer breed-specific health issues!